-- (1) This section applies if a person gives the Commission a special access undertaking relating to a service. - (2) If the Commission accepts the undertaking: - (a) the undertaking comes into operation at the time of acceptance; and - (b) the undertaking continues in operation until: - (i) it expires; or - (ii) it is withdrawn as mentioned in section 152CBI;

-even if the service becomes an active declared service.
+- (1) This section applies if a person gives the Commission a special access undertaking relating to a service. - (2) If the Commission accepts the undertaking: - (a) the undertaking comes into operation at the time of acceptance; and - (b) the undertaking continues in operation until: - (i) it expires; or - (ii) it is withdrawn as mentioned in section 152CBI; even if, in the case of an undertaking covered by subsection 152CBA(3), the service becomes an active declared service. - (3) In this section: